q-rault/robofriends/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## To start the project in developement mode
+## To start the project in development mode

 In the project directory, you can run:
 ```